Astroworld deaths spur calls for independent review - NewsBreak

 Officials have said a private company was primarily responsible for providing security at the festival, but Houston police were also assigned to the event.
 The plan says medical care at the festival was provided by ParaDocs, a private company based in New York.

-Houston Fire Chief Samuel Peña said during a news conference Saturday that the injuries and size of the crowd “quickly overwhelmed” the private companies providing security and medical services.
-Peña said even though the medical operations plan did not require the fire department to have units pre-positioned around the festival, those units were in place “in case this incident escalated.”
+Houston Fire Chief Samuel Peña had said during a news conference on Saturday that the injuries and size of the crowd “quickly overwhelmed” the private companies providing security and medical services.
+Peña said even though the medical operations plan did not require that the fire department have units pre-positioned around the festival, his agency decided to have those units in place “in case this incident escalated.”

 Houston Police Chief Troy Finner said in a statement on Monday that he had a "brief and respectful" meeting with Scott and the rapper’s head of security on Friday before his performance.
 The chief said he asked them to work with the police department.